DylSAtk/SoftwareEngineering/README.md

 6. **UI Testing** - I needed to check the UI worked properly
 7. **End - To - End Testing** - I needed to ensure that from start to finish the product worked

+## Tech Stack

+**Front End** - Streamlit
+**Back End** - Python
+**Database** - SQL Alchemy, running a SQLite DB **Semantic Analysis** - NLTK, VADER

+## Testing

+Unit tests cover:
+- Adding a resident using the UI
+- Adding a care note using the UI
+- Testing the sentiment analysis score using the UI
+- Testing tab navigation (bug)
+- Viewing the care notes using the UI
+- Viewing the residents using the UI
+- Testing the database exists
+- Testing the database data quality
+- Testing the sentiment ranges
+- Testing the resident has sufficient history
+- Testing the resident room numbers
+- Testing there is recent activity
+- Testing adding a resident to the DB works
+- Testing adding a care note to the DB works

+# Set Up

+Download the testing.ipynb, mock_app.py (used in testing for UI) and care_logger.py To run the application run the command:

+*streamlit run care_logger.py*

+The .ipynb by the same name contains the same code for readability, but streamlit only works for .py files.

 # Test Driven Development (TTD):

 By developing the unit test theories before implementing code, I was able to use TTD in this project.
 Tests can be found in the testing.ipynb file

+# Final Evaluation And Future Improvements

+This project was a good learning opportunity for full stack development - however, it has it's shortcomings.
+I wasn't able to get database pre-population working in time, so please before running tests, enter a couple residents and care notes.
+Also, the UI testing was really horrible to produce - Streamlit, whilst easier to develop than React, is terrible for testing.
+Hence the mock_app.py file, which instantiates a mock example of the app, which is not going to be accurate for testing if I were to expand on this project.
+It also took up a lot of time in a project where time constraints were already a major risk.
+As a result, it could have been easier to stick with React and build a more comprehensive testing solution in just as much time.

+For the future, I would likely completely remove the streamlit code, and replace it with React components.
+It was quick to implement and saved me time when initially working.
+I would also really like to resolve the auto population of databases, to reduce the bug backlog